-Need to watch 'Picasso Trigger' on your TV or mobile device at home?
-Finding a streaming service to buy, rent, download, or view the Andy Sidaris-directed movie via subscription can be tricky, so we here at Moviefone want to do right by you.
+Set to enjoy 'Picasso Trigger' from the comfort of your living room?
+Tracking down a streaming service to buy, rent, download, or watch the Andy Sidaris-directed movie via subscription can be difficult, so we here at Moviefone want to help you out.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Picasso Trigger' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Picasso Trigger' right now, here are some finer points about the Andy Sidaris Company action flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Picasso Trigger' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'Picasso Trigger' right now, here are some particulars about the Andy Sidaris Company action flick.

-Want to know what the movie's about?
+Need a quick rundown of the movie?
 Here's the plot: "Double agent Picasso Trigger is assassinated in Paris by double-crossing bad guy Miguel Ortiz.
 Then Ortiz begins eliminating agents of The Agency who were involved in his brother's death.
 The Agency (belatedly) springs into action to stop Ortiz' heinous activities.
 The usual gunplay, romance, and nifty toys with bombs ensue."

-'Picasso Trigger' is currently available to rent, purchase, or stream via subscription on Pluto TV, Tubi TV, Plex Channel, and Plex .
+'Picasso Trigger' is currently available to rent, purchase, or stream via subscription on Pluto TV, Plex, Plex Channel, and Tubi TV .

 'Picasso Trigger' Release Dates